Video: Junior Year Advice

 Socializing is a great way to reduce the stress of junior year.
 Have fun and work hard!

-Have any other advice for high school juniors?
-Let us know in the comments!
-Plus, find even more tips and watch more videos from our student vloggers on the CollegeXpress YouTube Channel.
+Find even more tips and watch other videos from our student vloggers on the CollegeXpress YouTube Channel.

 Like what you’re reading?